chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 3) Table "r_integrals".
 -- event_id (integer)
+-- ecc_id (integer).
+Determines the weight function.
 -- r_power (integer).
 This is the m value.
 -- r_inte (real) (integral of r^m)

-4) Table "singles".
-This table is used to store those quantities whose only dependence is "event_id".
--- event_id (integer)
--- dSdy (real)
--- dEdy (real)

-The final states of events contains dependence of particle species and various pT values.
-Since sometimes pT needs to be compared it is better to use interger values so each pT will be associated to a corresponding "pT_id" value, and similarly each particle is associated to a particle identification number (pid), and these two correspondence are recorded in the next two tables.
+The final states of events depend on particle species, and we associate the name of each particle to a particle identification number (pid), recorded in the following table:

-5) Table "pT_id_lookup".
-This table records the correspondence between "pT_id" the real "pT" value, so in other tables the presense of "pT" will be replaced by "pT_id".
--- pT_id (integer)
--- pT (real)

-6) Table "pid_lookup".
+4) Table "pid_lookup".
 This table assoicate each particle to a unique number "pid", which is used to identify particle species in other tables.
 -- pid (integer)
 -- name (text)

 The rest of the tables store information regarding the final states of the events, where the harmonic order is denoted as "n".

-7) Table "inte_vn".
+5) Table "inte_vn".
 -- event_id (interger)
 -- pid (integer).
 This is the particle index value.
 -- n (integer)
 -- vn_real (real)
 -- vn_imag (real)

-8) Table "diff_vn".
+6) Table "diff_vn".
 -- event_id (integer)
 -- pid (integer).
 This is the particle index value.
--- pT_id (integer).
-This is the pT index value.
+-- pT (real)
 -- n (integer)
 -- vn_real (real)
 -- vn_imag (real)

-9) Table "multiplicities".
+7) Table "multiplicities".
 -- event_id (integer)
 -- pid (integer)
 -- N (real)

-10) Table "spectra".
+8) Table "spectra".
 -- event_id (integer)
 -- pid (integer).
 This is the particle index value.
--- pT_id (integer).
-This is the pT index value.
+-- pT (real)
 -- N (real)